As in the First World War, conditions in the second global conflict simultaneously favoured wider use of electrics and also frustrated it.

 The British Government had already encouraged commercial vehicle manufacturers to produce simplified designs, minimising the use of scarce materials, and standardising parts, in order to balance the demand for new equipment with the need to conserve resources.
 Thus buses were built to so-called ‘utility’ specifications, with wooden seats, crash gearboxes and box-like bodywork devoid of shaped panelling.

 The National Standard Electric Vehicle committee was formed, under the aegis of the Electric Vehicle Association and with representatives of major manufacturers.
 The payload was agreed to be 20 cwt (1 ton), with bodywork capable of being configured for side or end loading.
 Plans to build up to 1,000 were announced, but material restrictions meant only the prototype was completed.

 However, in 1945 the Ministry was shown another prototype, this time the work of A. C. Morrison who had set up a new firm A. C. Morrison (Engineers) Limited having left his eponymous company.
 This was a much more ambitious affair.

 It was of chassisless construction with an integral chrome-molybdenum steel frame.
-The bodyshell was plywood bonded on one side to sheet steel.
+The bodyshell was plywood, bonded on one side to sheet steel.
 This approach kept the unladen weight down to 22½ cwt unladen.
 It opted for separate rear wheel mounted motors, with epicyclic final drive within each wheel (a bit like the Walker system from thirty years before).